ModelDBRepository/114450/README.md

 remains incompletely understood.
 With the aid of patch-clamp technology, we first investigated the effects of OXC on ion currents in NG108-15 neuronal cells differentiated with cyclic AMP.
-We found OXC (0.3-30 mum) caused a reversible reduction in the amplitude of voltage-gated Na+ current (INa).
-The IC50 value required for the inhibition of INa by OXC was 3.1 mum.
-OXC (3 mum) could shift the steady-state inactivation of INa to a more negative membrane potential by approximately -9 mV with no effect on the slope of the inactivation curve, and produce a significant prolongation in the recovery of INa inactivation.
+We found OXC (0.3-30 μM) caused a reversible reduction in the amplitude of voltage-gated Na+ current (INa).
+The IC50 value required for the inhibition of INa by OXC was 3.1 μM.
+OXC (3 μM) could shift the steady-state inactivation of INa to a more negative membrane potential by approximately −9 mV with no effect on the slope of the inactivation curve, and produce a significant prolongation in the recovery of INa inactivation.
 Additionally, OXC was effective in suppressing persistent INa (INa(P)) elicited by long ramp pulses.
 The blockade of INa by OXC does not simply reduce current magnitude, but alters current kinetics.
 Moreover, OXC could suppress the amplitude of